simoninireland/epydemic/doc/cookbook/speed.rst

 *Don't be too ambitious*. ``epydemic`` will happily deal with processes over networks of the order of :math:`10^5` nodes.
-However, bear in mind that a lot of network algorithms are of polynomial-time complexity, meaning that the mopved to :math:`10^6` nodes may be painful, especially if you also want to do lots of repetitions.
+However, bear in mind that a lot of network algorithms are of polynomial-time complexity, meaning that the move to :math:`10^6` nodes may be painful, especially if you also want to do lots of repetitions.

 *Use PyPy*.
 The `PyPy project <https://pypy.org>`_ describes itself as "a fast, compliant